Rohan read the clues and got the answer. Well, that is, until he visited his aunt.

-“In the complex, lived a woman who was always peeping through her neighbours windows and gossipping with others about her neighbours.
+“A woman who was always peeping through her neighbours’ windows and gossiping about them and others also lived there.

 “I wouldn’t be too happy either,” Rohan said.

-“But, my Gran said that this lady, her name was Miss Pasty, was really generous, though, she was always sharing food and giving presents to the children and doing other nice things like that.”
+“But, my Gran said that this lady, her name was Miss Pasty, was a generous person though.
+She was always sharing food and giving presents to the children and doing other nice things like that.”

 I wiped the crumbs off of my hands with a plain white tissue.